chiselstrike/chiselstrike/examples/angular-chisel/README.md

 ### Finally, to run the angular server:

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+If it crashes, you might need to do `npm update`.
+Then navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.